liangyujing/ANOVA-One-way/README.md

 # 3   ANOVA
+#Tip: our dataset is unbalanced, since the analysis of variance is performed in R by fitting a linear model
+#created from indicator variables for the levels of the factor.
+#so this validity of this approach does not depend on balance in the data.

 #Compute the analysis of variance
 res.aov <- aov(weight ~ gender, data = my_data)
 #Summary of the analysis